Sorry we Christians behave like jerks sometimes.

 When you say nasty things to us, we sometimes forget about that cheek-turning stuff that our master taught, and instead we lash out, we hit back, we mock, we do all those things that humans tend to do when they feel they’re under attack, but we forget that the guy we’re following didn’t indulge in that kind of behaviour.
 The guy we worship is the one who forgave people even as they were banging nails into him.
 He is a tough act to follow, and we fail so often it’s pathetic…

 or is it? the thing is, you see, the Christian faith isn’t about us saying “look at us, aren’t we marvellous, come and join us” – it’s about us saying: look at Jesus, isn’t he amazing that he was willing to die to rescue pathetic humans such as us, he’s willing to forgive us even though we keep bungling it, he has even forgiven someone like me so of course there’s room for you too.

 or, as Paul of Tarsus famously put it:

 “Christ Jesus came into the world to save sinners—of whom I am the worst.”

 so yes, we behave like real jerks sometimes.
-That’s why we need him.
+That’s kind of why we need him.